cooldudeachyut/google-home/README.md

 # google-home
-Clone of Google Search homepage
+Clone of Google Search homepage but not functional as a search engine